ATTENTION: If you need to know how to control NEST MITES click here.

 - In addition ectoparasites have the potential to transmit infectious diseases to

 - In extreme cases ectoparasites can have disastrous effects.
-The swarm of mites
+The mites in the

-(see below left, around an entrance hole) was believed to have had led to
+photo below left, swarming around an entrance hole, were believed to have led

-parental desertion and subsequent deaths of six nestlings within the box just
+to parental desertion and subsequent deaths of six nestlings inside the box just

 before they were due to fledge.
-(Photos by Sal the Butterfly Hunter).
+(Photo by Sal the Butterfly Hunter).

 - Click here for procedures to control parasitic mites in Tree Swallow